bfichera/shgpy/docs/source/tutorial/data_access_tutorial.rst

     - `shgpy/examples/Data/dataSP.csv`
     - `shgpy/examples/Data/dataSS.csv`

 which contain RA-SHG data from the (110) surface of GaAs.
+Take a look at these files to see an example of the type of syntax to use in your own `.csv` files.

 Working in the `shgpy/examples` directory, let's create a filename dictionary

 >>> data_filenames_dict = {
     'PP':'Data/dataPP.csv',